merryt/tymerrycom/src/routes/work/genos.md

 <div class="aside">
 <div>

-Genos sets its self apart from competition through simplicity, data privacy, data portability, and ability to sequence your whole genome.
+Genos sets itself apart from competition through simplicity, data privacy, data portability, and ability to sequence your whole genome.
 Competitors only sequence part of the genome (specifically the “exome”) and sell the user’s genome to researchers themselves; On Genos customers own their genetic data,